Qiskit/qiskit-ibm-runtime/docs/migrate/backend_run_migration_guide.rst

 In this release, we add support for running custom circuits using ``IBMBackend.run()`` in Runtime, so users can run all programs through Runtime.
-We eventually plan to deprecate Provider.

-This guide describes how to migrate code that implemented ``IBMBackend.run()`` using Provider to use Qiskit IBM Runtime instead.
+This guide describes how to migrate code that implemented ``IBMBackend.run()`` using Provider to use Qiskit IBM Runtime.
 We demonstrate the migration with code examples.

 **Example 1: Straightforward execution of IBMBackend.run()**